exakat/php-dictionary/dictionary/monolith.ini.rst

 The monolith concept is not specific to PHP: it applies to other programming languages.

-In a monolithic application, all concerns live in one project (routing, controller, business logic, database, views, logging, authentication, etc.).
-Everything is deployed together, and a change in one part usually requires the deployment of all of the monolith.
+In a monolithic application, all concerns live in one project, may it be routing, controller, business logic, database, views, logging, authentication, etc. Everything is deployed together, and a change in one part usually requires the deployment of all of the monolith.

 The opposite of a monolith is micro-services.